 Temporary permits are issued at the discretion of the City of Tigard.

-Residential Parking Permits are free for the remainder of the 2019-20 school year.
 The permit fee is set by the city council and is listed on the City of Tigard Master Fees & Charges Schedule.
 The cost for fiscal year 2019-2020 is $60.00 for the first two Resident Parking Permits and $60.00 for each additional vehicle thereafter.
 Up to two guest permits are included at no additional charge.

 An applicant must show proof of residency within the residential parking zone and vehicle ownership.